yash-meshram/RAG/README.md

 ## Features
 - **PDF Document Ingestion:** Load and process PDF files from a specified directory.
+- **Document Splitting:** Automatically splits PDF pages into overlapping text chunks for improved semantic search and retrieval accuracy.
 - **Vector Store Creation:** Embed and store document pages for efficient semantic search.
 - **Question Answering:** Ask questions about the ingested documents and receive answers with references to the source document and page.
 - **Streamlit UI:** Simple web interface for user interaction.
+- **(In Progress) Multi-Document Support:** Backend code for managing and querying multiple PDF documents is present, but not yet integrated into the main UI.

+## How it Works
+1. **PDF Loading:** All PDF files in `data/Documents/` are loaded and each page is extracted.
+2. **Splitting:** Each page is split into overlapping text chunks (default: 1000 characters per chunk, 250 character overlap) using a recursive character splitter.
+This ensures that answers can be found even if the relevant information spans across page boundaries or is located in the middle of a long page.
+3. **Embedding & Vector Store:** The text chunks are embedded and stored in a vector store for fast semantic search.
+4. **Question Answering:** When a user asks a question, the app searches the vector store for the most relevant chunks and uses an LLM to generate an answer, citing the source document and page.

 ## Directory Structure
 ```